 At times, however, it may be necessary for expats to leave and return on a different day if they are getting nowhere with a particular official.
 Much of how the process goes depends on the particular official you’re dealing with, and you may therefore have more luck with someone else on another day.

-Lastly, it is more often than not a waste of time to send an email or a letter requesting something as it may just end up at the bottom of a large pile.
+Lastly, it is more often than not a waste of time to send an email or a letter requesting something, as it may just end up at the bottom of a large pile.
 Going in person is always more likely to yield results.
-Expats should also not expect to be informed when something is processed, and should instead proactively try and find out in person.
+Expats should also not expect to be informed when something is processed, and should instead proactively try to find out in person.

 Is the over-the-top bureaucracy worth it?

 The bureaucracy in Catalonia is bad.
-However, a little patience and acceptance that the process is going to be lengthy, convoluted and just downright illogical at times, will go a long way in helping expats avoid irritation and disappointment
+That said, a little patience and acceptance that the process is going to be lengthy, convoluted and just downright illogical at times, will go a long way in helping expats avoid irritation and disappointment.

 Despite the red tape, Catalonia, and more specifically Barcelona, is one of the most picturesque, charming and ultimately worthwhile destinations in Europe.
 Expats who are willing to wade through the bureaucratic quagmire are rewarded with a lovely Mediterranean climate, sun soaked beaches, rich culture, friendly locals, delicious food, gorgeous architectural beauty and a seamless blending of tradition with innovation.